 - Fast-track students can more easily work ahead and at their own pace.

 - And the similar structure of many exercises provides helpful support to those moving more slowly.

 - Many parents welcome workbooks.
 Work is in one place, and it’s easier to see how students are progressing.

 - In special cases such as long illness or extreme laziness, the state of the workbook makes an immediate impression on parents.
 In contrast, an empty exercise book is seen as proving nothing!

 - The workbook also makes it easier for parents to help their children.
 No more complicated combinations of exercise books and photocopies, where no one but the teacher can see how things fit together!
 An exaggeration, of course, but still, more clarity usually pleases parents.

 See for yourself!

-- Here you will find a download link for the Teacher’s Key.
+- At the bottom of this webpage you will find a download link for the Teacher’s Key.